guillaume-hoareau/protect-data-on-linuxone-with-pervasive-encryption/README.md

     3 - Enabling OpenSSL and OpenSSH to use the hardware acceleration support 4 - Checking Hardware Crypto functions

-## Step 2 - Build and deploy a docker image to IBM Cloud private
+## Step 2 - Building and deploying ELK docker images to IBM Cloud private

     Part 1 - Build the Docker image
     Part 2 - Deploy the docker image to IBM Cloud private

-## Step 3 - Instantiate the banking microservice from the IBM Cloud private catalog
+## Step 3 - Creating a crypto dashboard with ELK microservice from the IBM Cloud private catalog

-    Part 1 - Discover the Helm chart from the calalog Part 2 - Configure and install your banking microservice Part 3 - Access your banking microservice
+    Part 1 - Discover the Helm chart from the calalog Part 2 - Configure and install your ELK microservices Part 3 - Access your ELK microservice
+    Part 4 - Building your ELK crypto dashboard